dotnet/docs-maui/docs/fundamentals/localization.md

 ## Localize the app name

-A localized app name is specified per-platform, and doesn't use resource files.
+Platform functionality is required for localizing the app's name.

 ### Android

-On Android, the localized app name can be stored using a folder-based naming convention in the *Platforms\\Android\\Resources* folder.
-Folders are named *values* with a suffix for the language and culture.
+On Android, the localized app name can be stored using a folder-based naming convention in the *Platforms\Android\Resources* folder.
+Folders should be named *values* with a suffix for the language and culture.
 For example, the Spanish-language folder is named *values-es*.
 A *Strings.xml* file should be added to each folder, with a build action of **AndroidResource**, that sets a string to the localized app name.

-Only two characters are required when specifying a top-level language, such as *es*.
+Only two characters are required in the folder name when specifying a top-level language, such as *es*.
 However, when specifying a full locale, the folder name format requires a dash and lowercase *r* to separate the language from the culture.
 For example, the Mexico locale (es-MX) folder should be named *values-es-rMX*.

 Each translatable string is an XML element with the resource ID specified as the `name` attribute and the translated string as the value.
-You need to escape according to normal XML rules, and the `name` must be a valid Android resource ID (no spaces or dashes).
+You need to escape your string according to normal XML rules, and the `name` must be a valid Android resource ID (no spaces or dashes).

-Therefore, to localize the app name add `<string>` element as the child of a `<resources>` element, set it's `name` attribute to a suitable ID with the translated string as the value:
+Therefore, to localize the app name create a *Strings.xml* file and add a `<string>` element as the child of a `<resources>` element.
+Then, set it's `name` attribute to a suitable ID with the translated string as the value:

 ```xml
 <resources>